mspielberg/factorio-beltlayer/README.md

 ## [Subterra](https://mods.factorio.com/mod/subterra)

-* Subterra allows players and items to be transferred through the ground, as well as items.
+* Subterra allows players and fluids to be transferred through the ground, as well as items.
 * Subterra allows splitters, assemblers, and complete subterranean bases.
 * Subterra preserves lane-identity for belts.
 * Beltlayer is substantially more UPS-efficient.